Production is the word used to describe the process of producing goods from raw materials.

 - Assist in economic development and industrial planning by industry.

-- Carry out research on the specific subject, commodity or problems which it was founded.
+- Research the specific subject, commodity or problems which it was founded.

 - Conduct technical and economic feasibility studies of proposed development projects involving its research responsibility or the materials and problems for which it was founded.

-- Build and operate pilot units or demonstration units to gather technical information for the industry with respect to the material or commodity on which it is carrying out research.
+- Build and operate pilot units or demonstration units to gather technical information for the industry concerning the material or commodity on which it is carrying out research.

 The industrial research institutes established by the federal government are the sources of appropriate technologies for the small-scale business sector of the country’s economy.
 The agricultural research institutes also provide agricultural-related technologies for them.
 The breakthroughs recorded by the research institutes and the investment opportunities available therein are the basic technologies that have been perfected and made ready for commercialization.